WebBreacher/WhatsMyName/README.md

 * If you would like to help with detections, we are happy to accept them via GitHub Pull Request or you can [create an issue](https://github.com/WebBreacher/WhatsMyName/issues) with the details of the site.
 * Want to suggest a site to be added?
 Use [this form](https://spotinfo.co/535y).

-# Format
+## Format

 See [CONTRIBUTING](CONTRIBUTING.md)

-# Command Line Arguments
+## Command Line Arguments
+If you just want to run this script to check user names on sites and don't wish to use it in combination with another tool (like https://whatsmyname.app and/or Spiderfoot), then you can use the included Python 3 script, `what-is-my-name.py` as shown below.

 There are quite a few command line options available

 - Check for the users yooper and maxim, defaults to outputing json to stdout, only returns the found results.

 `python whats_my_name.py -u yooper maxim`

 - Check for the users yooper and maxim, defaults to outputing json to stdout, returns the not found and found results.